Web Analytics Made Easy - Statcounter

 4. Authentic Italian cookies worth bringing home

 Italian cookies make some of the easiest—and tastiest—souvenirs to bring home.
-One of our favourites are the crunchy cantucci from Leonardo Firenze, perfect for dipping into coffee or Vin Santo, and surprisingly affordable at around €6 per pack.
+One of our favourites are the crunchy cantucci (known also as biscotti di Prato) from Leonardo Firenze bakery, perfect for dipping into coffee or Vin Santo, and surprisingly affordable at around €6 per pack.
+Their rough-looking brutti ma buoni comes in various flavours and are so addictive!

 Light, easy to pack, and full of flavour, Italian cookies are a delicious way to bring a taste of Italy home.